RugbyL: World Cup Results - UrduPoint

 RugbyL: World Cup Results

-London, (UrduPoint / Pakistan Point News - 24th Oct, 2022 ) :results from the Rugby League World Cup in England on Sunday: Group A In Doncaster Samoa 72 Greece 4 Group CIn LeighLebanon 32 Ireland 14
+London, (UrduPoint / Pakistan Point News - 25th Oct, 2022 ) :result from the Rugby League World Cup in England on Monday: Group DIn St. Helen'sTonga 32 Wales 6

 Recent Stories